emorthen/AdvancedSoftwareDevelopment/README.md

 # AdvancedSoftwareDevelopment
-A smooth webshop to buy the things you need.
+A smooth webshop to buy and sell things and such

 ## General requirements:
 - Python3